Vernier

 Recalibration

 Your calibration settings can be updated at any time in Settings → Organization for self-service adjustments to trade mix, market area, and margin targets.
-For a full recalibration session with Randy (for example, after entering a new market or adding a trade), contact support — two full recalibration sessions per year are included in your subscription.
+For a full recalibration session with your partner (for example, after entering a new market or adding a trade), contact support — two full recalibration sessions per year are included in your subscription.

 Wrong calibration = wrong bids.
 If your trade mix is set to electrical-only but you're bidding low-voltage and civil, Vernier will pull the wrong cost libraries.
 Check Settings before running any project that's outside your normal scope type.